microsoft/rushjs.io-website/pages/commands/rush_rebuild.md

   -t PROJECT1, --to PROJECT1
-                        Run command in the specified project and all of its dependencies --to-version-policy VERSION_POLICY_NAME
+                        Run command in the specified project and all of its dependencies --from-version-policy VERSION_POLICY_NAME
+                        Run command in all projects with the specified version policy and all projects that directly or indirectly depend on projects with the specified version policy --to-version-policy VERSION_POLICY_NAME
                         Run command in all projects with the specified version policy and all of their dependencies